darkawesome/blog/content/blog/Voronoi.md

 ### Interpretation

-HO:The average ozone in neighboring polygons (1000PPB) caused the value of ozone per polygon (1000PPB) H1:the actual sample is different to the expected I if H0 was true test statistic: 5.7038 p-value: 5.858e-09 Interpretation: Looking at the scatter plot the data seems to be independent.
+**HO : The average ozone in neighboring polygons (1000PPB) caused the value of ozone per polygon (1000PPB) H1:the actual sample is different to the expected I if H0 was true test statistic: 5.7038 p-value: 5.858e-09 Interpretation: Looking at the scatter plot the data seems to be independent.
 With there also being some clustering within the neighborhood and the ozone value per polygon.
 With a p-value so low we can reject the H0 hypothesis as there is sufficient evidence that their is higher than average ozone in surrounding polygons.
-With our Moran’s I statistic being 5 we have a strong positive autocorrelation here.
+With our Moran’s I statistic being 5 we have a strong positive autocorrelation here.**

 ### Monte Carlo

-The monte carlo approach takes a point and does and independent random process with polygons around it using an independent random process and seeing how likely it is.
+**The monte carlo approach takes a point and does and independent random process with polygons around it using an independent random process and seeing how likely it is.**

 ### A different variable

 Then, copy and edit my code to conduct a Moran’s I analysis of a variable (column) of your choice and interpret your findings in the text.
-Remember, you can go back to the lab 4 description to work out what columns are showing you - and names(moran.data) will show you the column names. ————————————————————————
+Remember, you can go back to the lab 4 description to work out what columns are showing you.
+And names (moran.data) will show you the column names.

 ### Section E. LISA